QuadWBG: Generalizable Quadrupedal Whole-Body Grasping: INTRODUCTION

 Quadrupedal loco-manipulation, which integrates legged locomotion with robotic arm manipulation, has emerged as a key research area due to its broad potential applications, including household assistance, urban maintenance, disaster relief, and autonomous field operations \cite{lindqvist2022multimodality, arm2023scientific, stachowiak2021procedures, hoeller2024anymal}.
 Recent advancements in reinforcement learning (RL) have enabled the development of end-to-end policies for whole-body locomotion and manipulation \cite{fu2023deep, liu2024visual, portela2024learning, pan2024roboduet, ha2024umi}, allowing robots to perform tasks that require seamless coordination of movement and object interaction.
 While end-to-end RL has substantially improved locomotion skills \cite{margolis2024rapid, ji2022concurrent, fu2021minimizing, hwangbo2019learning, he2024agile, margolis2021learning, li2023robust, yang2020multi, ma2023learning, zhuang2023robot, cheng2024extreme, liao2023walking, miki2022learning}, loco-manipulation remains highly challenging due to the increased action dimensionality and complex physical interactions involved.
 These challenges often result in loco-manipulation policies with mediocre accuracy and limited generalizability \cite{fu2023deep, portela2024learning}, especially when grasping objects of different shapes, sizes, and materials, thereby restricting their effectiveness in real-world applications.

 To enhance both the performance and generalizability of whole-body grasping systems, we draw inspiration from the success of various grasp detection techniques \cite{wang2021graspness, fang2020graspnet, shi2024asgrasp, sundermeyer2021contact, dai2022domain, fang2023anygrasp, kuang2024ram}.
 These methods demonstrate robust performance in detecting grasp poses for diverse, unseen objects in cluttered environments, including challenging materials like transparent or specular surfaces.
-By integrating grasp pose detection with motion planning, these approaches consistently achieve impressive accuracy, typically exceeding a 90\% grasping success rate across arbitrary object configurations in table-top settings, as illustrated in \ref{fig:grasping_fusion}.
+By integrating grasp pose detection with motion planning, these methods consistently demonstrate impressive accuracy, achieving whole-body grasping success rates of approximately 90\% across diverse object instances, configurations, and environments, as illustrated in \ref{fig:grasping_fusion}.

 This inspires us to take the best of both worlds via integrating legged locomotion with grasp detection to achieve high-performance and highly generalizable loco-manipulation.
 However, this combination is highly nontrivial.
 Directly applying grasp detection results for arm motion planning in legged robots is insufficient, as it ignores the coordination required between the robot's body and arm movements.